 The intimate applications of GE’s products made this campaign a very attractive communications piece.
 On paper, GE might seem dry or clinical as a business, but the human and end-consumer focus of “What matters” reveals how the company makes a difference in their lives.

-People love humour.
+People love humor.
 B2C brands have absolutely nailed this with cheeky, controversial, but hilarious marketing campaign ideas.
 B2B brands, on the other hand, might toe the line occasionally, but tend to play it much safer.
-The fact that Upwork are willing to push the boundaries of B2B marketing makes them stand out in all the right ways.
+The fact that Upwork is willing to push the boundaries of B2B marketing makes them stand out in all the right ways.